Boundary value analysis and Equivalence partitioning explained with a simple example:

 Test cases for input box accepting numbers between 1 and 1000 using Equivalence Partitioning:

-2) Input data class with all values below lower limit.
-I.e. any value below 1, as a invalid input data test case.
+2) Input data class with all values below the lower limit.
+I.e. any value below 1, as an invalid input data test case.

 3) Input data with any value greater than 1000 to represent third invalid input class.